"Mozambique Drill" from Rhodesia or the USA? (w/ BHP, Star 9mm, Sterling- Rhodesian service weapons)

 What is the Mozambique Drill?

-The Mozambique Drill, also known as the 'Failure to Stop' drill, is a tactical shooting technique consisting of two rapid shots aimed at the center mass of a target, followed by a single shot aimed at the head to ensure neutralization.
+The Mozambique Drill, also known as the 'Failure to Stop' drill, is a tactical shooting technique requiring two rapid shots to the center mass of a target, followed by a single shot to the head if the threat persists.
+It emphasizes immediate incapacitation.

 Where did the Mozambique Drill originate?

-What firearms were commonly used for the Mozambique Drill in Rhodesia?
+What firearms were discussed in relation to the Mozambique Drill in Rhodesia?

 More Training & Techniques Videos You Might Like